1. Virtual Meeting Best Practices

 The remote communication tool you choose to conduct meetings should enable joinees to contribute to the discussion actively.
 It should contain presenting options, and muting and unmuting as the speakers change.
 It should record notes to summarize the discussion.

-3.2 Test the audio and video before it commences
+3.1.2.
+Test the Audio and Video before it Commences

 Useful virtual meeting best practices include rehearsing meetings before the actual event.
 If you’re trying out a new tool, run practice sessions internally with team members.
 Let customer support know if anyone is experiencing problems connecting or with audio and video.